Voivodic/ExSHalos/_sources/tutorials/halo_bias.rst

 With the type of each halo determined, we compute the density grid of the particles and of each type of halo.
 We use the ``pyexshalos.simualation.Compute_Density_Grid`` function for it.
 Relevant options available are:

-- ``ẁindow``: This sets the mass assigment used for the construction of the density grid;
+- ``window``: This sets the mass assigment used for the construction of the density grid;
-- ``ìnterlacing``: This sets whether or not to use interlaced grids to alleviate the alising created because of the finite resolution of the grid.
+- ``interlacing``: This sets whether or not to use interlaced grids to alleviate the alising created because of the finite resolution of the grid.

 .. code-block:: python